-My name is Kristin AmRhein and I am currently working in NYC as an Early Intervention therapist providing speech, language and feeding therapy to children under 3.
+My name is Kristin AmRhein and I am a Speech-Language Pathologist living in New York City.
+I currently work in a pediatric outpatient setting providing speech, language, and feeding services to children birth to 21 years old.

 I graduated from the University of Florida in 2011 where I earned my Bachelor’s in Communication Sciences and Disorders.
 Rather than jumping straight into a Master’s program, I decided to embark on a 2-year journey around the world that would lead me to discover my full potential and capabilities as a professional in the field of speech-language pathology.

 I then attended City, University of London where I obtained my Master’s in Speech and Language Therapy.
 Following the end of the academic program, I participated in City’s Cambodia project with 5 university colleagues where we provided services in different settings throughout Phnom Penh, Cambodia.
-To read more about this experience, check out the weekly blog posts I wrote with my placement partner about working in hospitals with Cleft Lip and Palate clients.
+To read more about this experience, check out the weekly blog posts my placement partner and I wrote about working in hospitals with Cleft Lip and Palate clients.

-As a new clinician, I continue to work towards my professional goal of specializing in pediatric feeding and swallowing disorders.
+Professionally, I strive to specialize in pediatric feeding and swallowing disorders.
 I aim to provide intervention within this area of expertise to developing countries around the world and to further understand the field on an international level by incorporating the principles of all professional bodies which recognize the importance of global collaboration.

 Kristin AmRhein, M.S.
 CCC-SLP